-It’s not clear whether Shakespeare ever visited Kronborg Slot, but actors from England from Shakespeare’s company likely came over in the 16th-century because of the Helsingør’s importance as a hub or crossroads with ties to overseas shipping.
-Based on the visiting actors’ accounts and Kyd’s English version, Shakespeare wrote by 1601 his famous “Hamlet” play which honours Saxo Grammaticus’ prince Amleth.
+It’s not clear whether Shakespeare ever visited Kronborg Slot, but actors from England from Shakespeare’s company toured Denmark in the 16th-century because of Helsingør’s importance as trading port.
+Based on visiting actors’ accounts and Kyd’s English version, Shakespeare wrote by 1601 the play “The Tragedy of Hamlet, prince of Denmark“, which honours Saxo Grammaticus’ prince Amleth.

 Above on the castle ramparts under bright sunlight or below in the underground caverns in dim light, the spirit of Amleth lives on in the Gesta danorum.
 Who knows – you just might hear the whispers of a man in quiet soliloquy …

 On the way into Kronborg Castle, you’ll go through the new Maritime Museum of Denmark (M/S Museet for Søfart) which opened in October 2013.

 The following is an interesting connection among Shakespeare, passage of centuries, and my physics education.